 Q: What is the difference between a BA and a BFA degree?

-A: Studio majors have the option of pursuing either the BA or the BFA degree.
-The BA degree has a total of 57 credit hours in studio art and Art History/Criticism.
+A: Art majors have the option of pursuing either the BA or the BFA degree.
+The BA degree has a total of 57 credit hours in studio Art and Art History/Criticism.
 The BFA, by contrast, requires 75 credit hours, which include a senior thesis exhibition on campus.
 If you are planning to become a professional artist or go on to graduate school in art, then the BFA is likely the degree you should pursue.
 The BA is designed to provide a broad, encompassing education in studio art, art history and art criticism.
 The BFA allows for a more specified course of study in a particular medium.

 Q: How is an admissions decision made, and who makes it?